AlquistManager/alquist/How to write your bot.md

 ``entities`` this field contains entities to save to context, **REQUIRED**

-> ``entity1`` context key under which the value is saved
+> ``entity1`` context key, under which the value is saved,
 > ``nlp_entity_name`` name of the entity in the nlp

-``log_json`` True/False, determines if latest user response should be saved in context for later use
+``log_json`` true/false, determines if latest user response should be saved in context for later use

-``require_match`` True/False, determines if entities from the entity field need to be present in order to continue
+``require_match`` true/false, determines if entities from the entity field need to be present in order to continue
 > *we recommend to use* ``require_match`` *only for matching single entity, for multiple entities sequence of conditional states is preferred*

 ``error_text`` text to display in case ``require_match`` is ``True`` and entities are missing